linxinshi/EntityRetrievalPAS/README.md

 The parameters "WIKI_LAMBDA_T", "WIKI_LAMBDA_O" and "WIKI_LAMBDA_U" are recommended to set to 1,0,0 to speed up the retrieval.
 This setting is already able to reproduce most results reported in the paper that incorporates the Wikipedia information.

+The parameter "NUMBER_TOP_K_PARENT" in wikipedia_category_system/create_category_corpus.py and "TOP_CATEGORY_NUM" in config_object.py matter the retrieval performance as well as other parameters for retrieval models.

 I do not like wasting time on tuning parameters to achieve "superior performance to the state-of-the-art models" (typically I spend less than an hour on tuning my work).
 The ranking system will output much better results if you carefully tune it.

 ## contact